cdfoundation/sig-events/vocabulary-draft/source-code-version-control.md

 - **Repository Owner**: indicates who is the owner of the repository, usually a `user` or an `organization`
 - **Repository View URL**: URL to access the repository from a user web browser

+## Change and change proposal events

-From each repository you can emit events related with proposed source code changes.
+From each repository you can emit events related with proposed and/or merged source code changes.
 Each change can include a single or multiple commits that can also be tracked.

+We use the term "change proposal" to represent one or more commits that form a proposal for a change to the source (e.g. a Pull Request in GitHub, a Merge Request in GitLab or a Change in Gerrit.), which becomes a change through approval and merge.

-- **Change Created Event**: a source code change was created and submitted to a repository specific branch.
-Examples: PullRequest sent to Github, MergeRequest sent to Gitlab, Change created in Gerrit
+- **Change Proposal Created Event**: a source code change proposal was created and submitted to a repository specific branch.
-- **Change Reviewed Event**:  someone (user) or an automated system submitted an review to the source code change.
-A user or an automated system needs to be in charge of understanding how many approvals/rejections are needed for this change to be merged or rejected.
-The review event needs to include if the change is approved by the reviewer, more changes are needed or if the change is rejected.
+- **Change Proposal Reviewed Event**: someone (user) or an automated system submitted a review to the source code change proposal.
+A user or an automated system needs to be in charge of understanding how many approvals/rejections are needed for this change proposal to be merged or rejected.
+The review event needs to include if the change proposal is approved by the reviewer, more changes are needed or if the change proposal is rejected.
-- **Change Merged Event**: the change is merged to the target branch where it was submitted.
-- **Change Abandoned Event**: a tool or a user decides that the change has been inactive for a while and it can be considered abandoned.
+- **Change Proposal Abandoned Event**: a tool or a user decides that the change proposal should be abandoned, for instance because it has been inactive for a while.
-- **Change Updated**: the Change has been updated, for example a new commit is added or removed from an existing Change
+- **Change Proposal Updated**: the change proposal has been updated, for example a new commit is added or removed from an existing change proposal.
+- **Change Merged Event**: the change proposal is made a change by it being merged to the target branch where it was submitted.

 Optional attributes for **Change** Events: